JTohall/Fundamentals_of_DataAnalysis/README.md

-# Fundamentals_of_DataAnalysis
+## Fundamentals of Data Analysis

-Coursework for FoDA 2022
+Coursework for Fundamentals of Data Analysis 2022